javawizard/jzbot/README.txt

-If you want to write your own functions (see "~help functions" for info on what functions are), all you need to do is create a subclass of jw.jzbot.fact.Function and add a line to storage/custom-functions.props with the key being the name of the function and the value being the fully-qualified name of your class that extends Function.
-If custom-functions.props does not exist, create it.
-TODO: make this work
+If you want to write your own functions (see "~help functions" for info on what functions are), all you need to do is create a subclass of jw.jzbot.fact.Function in the package jw.jzbot.fact.functions, and place its .class files in classes/jw/jzbot/fact/functions.
+I know this fixed-package naming is less than intuitive, and I plan to add a configuration file in the future that can be used to register functions in other classes or folders.
+I'm also thinking of making a plugins folder where groups of functions can be registered at a time by including jar files.

 If you've created a function that does something useful, and you wouldn't mind making it open-source, visit